 The first thing to do if you think your pet might have worms is to check your their previous de-worming history and then schedule an appointment with your veterinarian.

 Bringing along a fresh stool sample can be extremely useful and once your veterinarian has had a chance to examine your animal and analyze the fecal sample, they will determine the best type of deworming medications to treat the worms that are present.

 Natural Support To Protect Against Worms

-HomeoPet WRM Clear is a natural medicine from nature that contains no chemical wormer products and can aid in and support the removal of many types of worms that typically infect our animals.
+HomeoPet WRM Clear (not yet available in the UK) is a natural medicine from nature that contains no chemical wormer products and can aid in and support the removal of many types of worms that typically infect our animals.

 Using WRM Clear is a safe, effective and natural way to help protect against worms and to help keep your pet healthy.
 WRM Clear supports your regular worming management program, helps to increase the interval between de-worming treatments and is a great choice when your animal is already immune-compromised.
 WRM Clear can also be given alongside conventional de-worming products and may help to reduce the side effects of conventional wormers while also reducing the complications that may occur as a result of a sudden worm kill in an animal with a large worm burden.

-If you have any questions at all on WRM Clear or how to best protect your pets against the threat of worms, please comment below, or contact our customer support team who will be more than happy to assist.
+If you have any questions at all on how to best protect your pets against the threat of worms, please comment below, or contact our customer support team who will be more than happy to assist.